 Penis exercises are specifically designed for penile enlargement and the improvement of erectile function.
 To learn more about penile exercises and how you can obtain a healthier manhood, read the article below.

 Article at a glance:

 - Penis exercises involve massaging techniques which encourage blood to flow in the tissue of the penis to help increase length and girth.
 Other penis exercises, like Kegels, strengthen the pelvic floor and help improve erection quality.

-- The penis is partially made of smooth muscle.
-According to the Journal of Urology, “Normal smooth muscle content and function are necessary for the initiation and maintenance of erection.”
+- According to the Journal of Urology, “Normal smooth muscle content and function are necessary for the initiation and maintenance of erection.”

 - Penis exercises can be categorized into 4 types: 1) Stretching or Traction Exercises, 2) Expansion or Compression Exercises, 3) Kegel Exercises for Men or Pelvic Floor Exercises, 4) Jelqing or Combination Exercises.

 - Although penile growth won’t occur instantaneously, there are many men with anecdotal evidence who attest to penile exercises’ benefits.
 Some medical professionals have done research on its effectiveness, including Dr. Brian Richards, and Dr. Richard Howard II.

 - What Are Penis Exercises?

 - What Are the Risks?

 Penis exercises are massaging techniques which can help lengthen and expand the tissue of the penis.
 These exercises include jelqing and various stretching techniques that create ‘micro-tears’ in the tissue, making the penis appear longer as it heals.
 When the body repairs those tears and creates new cells, you get more tissue.